jlorich/exedit/README.md

     result = Exedit.open

+#####String editing

+You can also edit strings in external functions by using

+   result = Exedit.edit "my string!"

 #####Editors

 Commands to launch vim, nano, pico, sublime, and textmate are included by default.
 To open in a specific editor simply specify it when optining